ornao/pp2main/README.md

 ### Future features
 - Highscores page
 - Modal to allow user to give me feedback
-- Change alert message when incorrect username entered to something more user friendly
+- Change alert message when incorrect username entered to something more user friendly like a pop-up

 ## Validation